kornysietsma/korny-info-blog/_posts/2025-09-12-agentic-ai-and-security.md

 #### Running an MCP server inside a container

 Local MCP servers are typically run as a subprocess, using a runtime like Node.JS or even running an arbitrary executable script or binary.
 This actually _may_ be OK - the security here is much the same as running _any_ third party tool; you need to be careful about trusting the authors and being careful about watching for vulnerabilities, but unless they themselves run an AI agent they aren't especially vulnerable to the lethal trifecta.
-The are scripts, they run the code they are given, they aren't prone to treating data as instructions by accident!
+They are scripts, they run the code they are given, they aren't prone to treating data as instructions by accident!

 Having said that, some MCPs _do_ use LLMs internally (you can usually tell as they'll need an API key to operate!) - and it is still often a good idea to run them in a container - if you have any concerns about their trustworthiness, a container will give you a degree of isolation.